Skip to Main Content

 Do you have an idea for a digital project for your research, teaching, or publication and wondering how to take the next step?
 Are you interested in connecting with others who share an interest in digital scholarship?

-The University Libraries’ staff and faculty are equipped to offer consultation and, in some cases, collaboration on a variety of needs including:
+The University Libraries’ staff and faculty are equipped to offer consultation and, in some cases, collaboration on a variety of projects including assignments involving student digital projects, digital exhibits, creating digital archives, digital storytelling, and a variety of digital humanities research methods.

 Recent Projects